OpenDSA/OpenDSA-stable/RST/en/Glossary.rst

       The disadvantage of large cluster size is that it increases :term:`internal fragmentation` since any space not actually used by the file in the last cluster is wasted.

+   collision
+      In a :term:`hash system`, this refers to the case where two search :term:`keys <key>` are mapped by the :term:`hash function` to the same
+      slot in the :term:`hash table`.
+      This can happen on insertion or search when another record has already been hashed to that slot.
+      In this case, a :term:`closed hash system` will require a process known as :term:`collision resolution` to find the location of the desired record.

    collision resolution
       In a :term:`closed hash system`, this is the process of finding